-Long before Virgil Abloh launched Off-White and became Creative Director for Louis Vuitton men’s, he worked on some of the most iconic album covers of the last decade.
-In 2011 West hired Abloh to become the Creative Director of his creative agency DONDA.
-During his time there, he worked with a team of creatives like Joe Perez to create some of Kanye’s most classic album covers such as Yeezus and My Beautiful Dark Twisted Fantasy.
-Although Abloh is busy, he still manages to design album covers here and there.
-Although some certainly aren’t as well received as others, one can’t deny that he’s had something to do with significant album covers over the years.
-Here are all the ones he’s made, or contributed to, so far.
+Before Virgil Abloh launched Off-White and became creative director of Louis Vuitton men’s, he worked on some of the most iconic album covers of the last decade.
+In 2011, West hired Abloh to become the creative director of his creative agency, DONDA.
+During his time there, he worked with a team of creatives like Joe Perez to create some of West’s most classic album covers, such as Yeezus and My Beautiful Dark Twisted Fantasy.

 ‘My Beautiful Dark Twisted Fantasy’

 Artist: Kanye West

 Virgil Abloh is credited as the Art Director for Kanye West’s 2010 album, My Beautiful Dark Twisted Fantasy.
 The designer was the one who picked artist George Condo to paint several different covers for West.
 One cover, which featured a nude phoenix with no arms, was supposedly banned by Walmart and had to be substituted with the ballerina painting we all know today.
 In Abloh’s Figures of Speech book, Condo said that “Virgil makes things happen, intrinsically knowing that his talent is to move into an electric field and create a transcendent art experience for our people.”